ALL OF THE BEANS.

 REHEAT SLOWLY

-So, there you have it – you can freeze beans and bean-based dishes, and it’s an easy, must-try time saver.
+So, there you have it – you can freeze beans, baked beans, and bean-based dishes, and it’s an easy, must-try time saver.
 To see for yourself, make a big batch of one of the recipes below and freeze the leftovers using the tips above for a quick, nutrient-dense lunch or dinner down the line.
 Your future self (plus family and friends) will thank you!